rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

 ## Data Structure
 The data is structured as a relational database model.
 Primary keys area unique value for each record or row in the table are identified and foreign keys are included in the child tables to define the relationship between tables (DAMA 2009), including the following:
-•	Record Level table primary key is datasetID, foreign key in the Location table
-•	Location Table primary key is locationID, foreign key in Event table
-•	Event Table primary key is Event, foreign key in Measurement or Fact table
-•	Metric Controlled Vocabulary primary key is TermID, foreign key in Measurement or Fact table This resulted in a series of five tables (RecordLevel, Location, Event, MeasurementorFact, Metric Controlled Vocabulary) linked together in a relational data model, stored and shared as an MS Access Database.  ![Figure 1](https://github.com/rascully/Stream-Monitoring-Data-Exchange-Specifications/blob/master/Figures/HabiatDataSharingSchema.png)
+*Record Level table primary key is datasetID, foreign key in the Location table *Location Table primary key is locationID, foreign key in Event table *Event Table primary key is Event, foreign key in Measurement or Fact table *Metric Controlled Vocabulary primary key is TermID, foreign key in Measurement or Fact table This resulted in a series of five tables (RecordLevel, Location, Event, MeasurementorFact, Metric Controlled Vocabulary) linked together in a relational data model, stored and shared as an MS Access Database.  ![Figure 1](https://github.com/rascully/Stream-Monitoring-Data-Exchange-Specifications/blob/master/Figures/HabiatDataSharingSchema.png)
   *Figure 1*